banbox/bandoc/bot/en-US/guide/strat_custom.md

 ```
 ## banta.BarEnv and banta.Series

-`banta.BarEnv` is the operating environment of a technical indicator, which stores information such as the current exchange, market, product, time period, etc.
+`banta.BarEnv` is the operating environment of a technical indicator, which stores information such as the current exchange, market, symbol, time period, etc.
 A strategy task will require at least one `banta.BarEnv`.
-If other products or time periods are subscribed through `OnPairInfos`, multiple operating environments will be required.
+If other symbols or time periods are subscribed through `OnPairInfos`, multiple operating environments will be required.
-But it should be noted that only one operating environment `BarEnv` will be created for each exchange, each market, each product, and each time period.
+But it should be noted that only one operating environment `BarEnv` will be created for each exchange, each market, each symbol, and each time period.

 `banta.BarEnv` has several built-in original `Series`, namely: `Open`, `High`, `Low`, `Close`, `Volume`, which respectively save the sequence information of opening price, highest price, lowest price, closing price, and trading volume.